ulbmuenster/dataasee/docs/docs.md

     ```shell
     $ docker logs dataasee-backend-1
     ```
-   with a message akin to: `Completed ingest of 20812 records from https://doaj.org/oai after 0.05h.`.
+   with a message akin to: `Finished ingest of 21424 records from https://doaj.org/oai after 0.1h.`.

 7. DatAasee starts interconnecting the ingested metadata records:
     ```shell